MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-_ddpixelformat.md

 Specifies the size in bytes of the DDPIXELFORMAT structure.
 The driver must initialize this member before the structure is used.

 **DirectX 9.0 and later versions only.** Specifies, on input, the version of the Microsoft DirectX runtime being used by the application.
-This member is set to DD_RUNTIME_VERSION, which is 0x00000900 for DirectX 9.0, in the **format** member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff551569">DD_GETFORMATDATA</a> structure for a D3DGDI2_TYPE_GETFORMAT query.
+This member is set to DD_RUNTIME_VERSION, which is 0x00000900 for DirectX 9.0, in the **format** member of the [DD_GETFORMATDATA](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/d3dhal/ns-d3dhal-_dd_getformatdata) structure for a D3DGDI2_TYPE_GETFORMAT query.

 ### -field dwFlags